PhonologicalCorpusTools/CorpusTools/index.md

 ### Versions
 #### Please always use the latest version of PCT!
 You can check for updates from within PCT ("Help" / "Check for updates...") and/or [subscribe to our e-mail list for notifications](http://eepurl.com/bqLDRD).

+Version 1.4 will be released in December 2018.
+It differs from v.
+1.3 (July 2017) in the following areas:

+1. Support for syllable structure has been added to the software, allowing searches based on stress or tone.
+2. The functional load algorithm based on minimal pair counts has been FIXED -- previous versions returned counts based on token frequencies instead of type frequencies.
+3. The feature values in the pre-included feature systems have been updated to fix corruption issues.

 Version 1.3 was released in July 2017.
 It differs from v.
 1.2 (December 2016) in the following areas:

 1. An additonal analysis algorithm for calculating informativity has been added.